neondatabase/postgresql_anonymizer/docs/INSTALL.md

 **Important**: Building the extension requires a full Rust development environment.
 It is not recommended to build it on a production server.

-_Step 0:_ First you need to install the [PGRX System Requirements].
+Before anything else, you need to install the [PGRX System Requirements].

-_Step 1:_ Download the source from the
+_Step 0:_ Download the source from the
-[official repository on Gitlab](https://gitlab.com/dalibo/postgresql_anonymizer/), either the archive of the [latest release](https://gitlab.com/dalibo/postgresql_anonymizer/-/releases), or the latest version from the `master` branch:
+[official repository on Gitlab](https://gitlab.com/dalibo/postgresql_anonymizer/), either the archive of the [latest release](https://gitlab.com/dalibo/postgresql_anonymizer/-/releases), or clone the `latest` branch:

 ```console
 git clone https://gitlab.com/dalibo/postgresql_anonymizer.git
 ```

-_Step 2:_  Build the project like any other PostgreSQL extension:
+_Step 1:_  Build the project like any other PostgreSQL extension:

 ```console
 make extension